justingamble/nfl_rushing/README.md

 The data is not all queried up-front, which means the download process should start right away - even for larger datasets.
 - Pagination was added to avoid displaying all the records on a single page.
 This reduces load time.
 The pagination dropbox currently contains choices for 5, 10, 15, or 20 records/page.
-These can be changed to other sizes, as needed.
+These can be changed to other sizes, if needed.
+- A PostgreSQL database is used to store and query the player records.
+Databases are designed to handle large data sets.
 - When the user presses the filter button, or changes the sorting column, a "loading" icon is displayed.
 For larger datasets this provides immediate feedback to the user.
 For small datasets, like the